Breaking Down the Financial Provisions in an LLC Operating Agreement

 Remember, this is just a concise example for an LLC contribution clause and your operating agreement should be much more comprehensive.

-The biggest question now is, "Should you hire an attorney when starting an LLC?”
+The biggest question now is, "Do I need a lawyer for an Operating Agreement?”
 For most businesses and in most cases, you don't need a lawyer to start your business.
 Instead, many business owners rely on Legal GPS Pro to help with legal issues.

 Legal GPS Pro is your All-In-One Legal Toolkit for Businesses.
 Developed by top startup attorneys, Pro gives you access to 100+ expertly crafted templates including operating agreements, NDAs, and service agreements, and an interactive platform.
 All designed to protect your company and set it up for lasting success.